preiew print

 introduction text: María Antonia González Valerio

-translation Spanish to English: Sofía Falomir
+translation from Spanish to English: Sofía Falomir

 illustration and production: Eduardo Ramón Trejo